-Adverse sustainability indicator Metric Impact 2023 Impact 2022 Explanation 4 Climate and other environ ment-related indicators 1.
+Adverse sustainability indicator Metric Impact 2024 Impact 2023 Explanation 3 Climate and other environ ment-related indicators 1.
 GHG emissions Scope 1 emissions (in tCO2-eq.)
-6.7 26.6 This indicator reflects the weighted average Scope 1 emissions across the portfolio.
-The observed decrease can be attributed to lower Scope 1 emissions at one portfolio company.
+34.5 6.7 This indicator reflects the weighted average Scope 1 emissions across the portfolio.
+The observed increase is attributable more companies reporting on carbon (incl. through proxy data).
 Scope 2 emissions (in tCO2-eq.)
-21.7 20.9 This indicator reflects the weighted average Scope 2 emissions across the portfolio.
+35.0 21.7 This indicator reflects the weighted average Scope 2 emissions across the portfolio.
+The observed increase is attributable to more companies reporting on carbon (incl. through proxy data).
 Scope 3 emissions (in tCO2-eq.)
-40.1 N/A PIM collected Scope 3 emission data for the first time in this reference period.
-Given PIM's portfolio companies are mainly early stage, information is collected on a best effort basis.
-Two companies successfully reported Scope 3 emissions.
-The other companies engaged in a scoping questionnaire to identify the primary sources of emissions.
-Building on insights form this questionnaire, the Manager will continue its efforts to collect Scope 3 data for next reporting period.
+129.4 40.1 PIM has collected Scope 3 emission data.
+Given that PIM's portfolio companies are primarily in the early stages, information is gathered on a best-effort basis.
+One company successfully reported Scope 3 emissions, while three companies utilised proxy data.
+For two companies, data was not available.
+PIM will continue to collaborate with portfolio companies to enhance and improve the collection of Scope 3 emission data.
 Total GHG emissions (in tCO2-eq.)
-68.5 47.6 This indicator reflects the all emissions across the portfolio.
-The observed increase is attributed to the inclusion of Scope 3 emissions data.
-2. Carbon footprint Total GHG emissions expressed per €million invested (in tCO2-eq) 4.2 1.99 This indicator reflects the sum of all emissions, divided by the value of all investments.
-The observed increase is attributed to the inclusion of Scope 3 emissions data.
+199.0 68.5 This indicator reflects the all emissions across the portfolio.
+The observed increase is due to increase of companies reporting on carbon (incl. through proxy data).
+2. Carbon footprint Total GHG emissions expressed per €million invested (in tCO2-eq) 17.1 4.2 This indicator reflects the sum of all emissions, divided by the value of all investments.
+The observed increase is due to increase of companies reporting on carbon (incl. through proxy data).
 3. GHG intensity GHG emissions per €million of revenue of investee companies (in tCO2-eq.)
-44.0 16.67 This indicator reflects the emissions of portfolio companies related to revenues made.
-The observed increase is attributed to the inclusion of Scope 3 emissions data.
+105.5 44.0 This indicator reflects the emissions of portfolio companies related to revenues made.
+The observed increase is attributed to more companies reporting on carbon (incl. through proxy data).
 The Manager's goal is to maintain low greenhouse gas (GHG) intensity levels among its portfolio companies and will strive to keep this topic on the agenda to stimulate sustainable growth.

-4 A detailed explanation what each indicator entails and how this is calculated is available in Appendix II - Methodology.
+3 A detailed explanation what each indicator entails and how this is calculated is available in Appendix II - Methodology.